edevost/foxmask/README.md

 sudo mv /sf_vagrant /vagrant
 ```

-Now, all the content of the shared folder is also accessible from the `/vagrant` folder.
+Now, all the content of the shared folder is also accessible from the `/vagrant` folder (like Dropbox when you use a single account from different platforms).
 If you add/modify/delete a file from `/vagrant`, changes will be passed on the shared folder `/media/sf_vagrant` (and the host OS).

-For instance, if you copy images on the shared folder since the host OS, these files will be accessible both via the `/media/sf_vagrant` and `/vagrant` folders.
+For instance, if you copy images on the shared folder in the host OS, these files will be accessible both via the `/media/sf_vagrant` and `/vagrant` folders of Ubuntu.

 ### Usage